Man page

-By default, man typically uses a terminal pager program such as more or less to display its output.
+By default, man typically uses a formatting program such as nroff with a macro package or mandoc, and also a terminal pager program such as more or less to display its output on the user's screen.

-Man pages are often referred to as an on-line or online form of software documentation, even though the man command does not require internet access, dating back to the times when printed out-of-band manuals were the norm.
+Man pages are often referred to as an online form of software documentation, even though the man command does not require internet access because man pages are available at a teletype line terminal when it is online.
+The environment variable MANPATH often specifies a list of directory paths to search for the various documentation pages.
+Manual pages date back to the times when printed documentation was the norm.